AEONCommunity/aeoncommunity.github.io/How-Tos/buildAeonGuiUbuntu/BuildAeonGUI_Ubuntu.md

 <p>We can install all needed dependencies with a single long command:</p>

-<p>          <span style='font-family:"Courier New"'>sudo apt install build-essential cmake libboost-all-dev miniupnpc libunbound-dev graphviz doxygen libunwind8-dev pkg-config libssl-dev libzmq3-dev git libsodium-dev</span></p>
+<p>Â Â Â Â Â Â Â Â Â Â <span style='font-family:"Courier New"'>sudo apt install build-essential cmake libboost-all-dev miniupnpc libunbound-dev graphviz doxygen libunwind8-dev pkg-config libssl-dev libzmq3-dev git libsodium-dev</span></p>

 <p>Note that you must have administrator privileges to run the above command, and you may be prompted to enter your password first.</p>